Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

-Ground-based optical data by the FOcal Reducer and low dispersion Spectrograph 2 (FORS2) at the Very Large Telescope (VLT) is also available for this planet \citep{gibson2017} and offers coverage from $0.4$ to $0.84\,\mu\mathrm{m}$.
-The combined FORS2/STIS that is presented by \citet{gibson2017} was also analysed using \textsc{TauREx}.
-With the same general setup, we retrieved the spectrum assuming 5 different models, to test whether the CrH features are also found in the ground-based data.
-The resulting Evidences and accompanying Detection Significances are shown in Table \ref{table:fors2results}.
-Using this data, a model containing CrH is not found to be statistically significant over a model only containing Rayleigh scattering and CIA.
-Hence, in this case, the best-fitting atmospheric model was found to consist only of Rayleigh scattering and CIA and be without any chemical species, indicating a cloudy atmosphere at a retrieved temperature of $\mathrm{T_{atm}}{=}1503^{+267}_{-369}\,\mathrm{K}$.
-The retrieved planetary radius agrees with the value we found before at $1.48^{+0.02}_{-0.01}\,\mathrm{R_J}$.
+Ground-based optical data by the FORS2 at the VLT are also available for this planet \citep{gibson2017} and offer coverage from $0.4$ to $0.84\,\mu\mathrm{m}$.
+The combined FORS2/STIS data that are presented by \citet{gibson2017} were also analysed using \textsc{TauREx}.
+With the same general setup, we retrieved the spectrum assuming five different models to test whether the CrH features are also found in the ground-based data.
+The resulting evidence levels and accompanying DSs are shown in Table \ref{table:fors2results}.
+Using these data, a model containing CrH is not found to be statistically significant over a model only containing Rayleigh scattering and CIA.
+Hence, in this case, the best-fitting atmospheric model was found to consist only of Rayleigh scattering and CIA and to be without any chemical species, indicating a cloudy atmosphere at a retrieved temperature of $\mathrm{T_{atm}}{=}1503^{+267}_{-369}\,\mathrm{K}$.
+The retrieved planetary radius agrees with the value we previously found at $1.48^{+0.02}_{-0.01}\,\mathrm{R_J}$.
 The spectrum and its lack of absorption features can be seen in Figure \ref{fig:w31bfors2spec}.
-While the measured transit depths between $0.7$ and $1.0\,\mu\mathrm{m}$ seem to show some signatures, these are not found to be statistically significant.
-For comparison, the forward model based on the retrieved parameters in Table \ref{table:retrievedparams} is also shown by the red line, indicating the signatures that should be visible when CrH is present in the atmosphere.
+While the measured transit depths between $0.7$ and $1.0\,\mu\mathrm{m}$ seem to show some signatures, they are not found to be statistically significant.
+For comparison, the forward model based on the retrieved parameters in Table \ref{table:retrievedparams} is shown by the red line, indicating the signatures that should be visible when CrH is present in the atmosphere.